twannasleep/rust-basic/README.md

 - Report issues
 - Suggest improvements
 - Submit pull requests
-- Add more examples or exercises
+- Add examples
+- Improve documentation

 ## License

 This tutorial is available under the MIT License.
-See LICENSE for more information.
+See LICENSE for details.